Undergraduate Programs offered in Biology

 c.
 The course number for a graduate level thesis will always be 6971, and the subject will be BSC or PCB, and either subject is okay to use.
 The grade option for a graduate level thesis is Satisfactory/Unsatisfactory, and the title will always be thesis.

 5. Undergraduate students (Freshman, Sophomore, Junior & Senior level) can only register in courses that are 1000-4000 level.
 5000 level and above are for students pursuing a master's degree or a doctorate degree from UWF.
-Please be sure to select the appropriate course level when registering and setting up your trial schedules.
+Please be sure to select the appropriate course level when registering.

-7. More than likely you will not be able to set up a trial schedule for Fall 2014 online, and will need to do this manually.
+7. More than likely you will not be able to set up a trial schedule for your classes online, and will need to do this manually.

 9. If any of the following courses are offered online, they will NOT be open to Biology, Interdisciplinary Science or Marine Biology majors and cannot be taken for credit towards your degree if offered online.
 (These courses are offered online only to students pursuing an online degree or a non-science type degree from UWF) –